ncdas/Analyzing_Customer_Churn_In_PowerBI/README.md

 # **Step 1: Exploratory Analysis**
 In this step I'll perform Exploratory Analysis.
 Exploring the new dataset and revisit creating measures in Power BI to get a better understanding of why customers are churning.
-The following tasks will be performed throught the Explaratory Process:
+The following tasks will be performed throughout the exploratory process:
 - Data Check.
 - Understanding Churn.
 - Calculating Churn.